Fundament-Software/scopes/doc/docs/module-core.md

     to abort the loop early or skip ahead to the next element.
 The loop will always evaluate to no arguments.

-    For a loop form that permits you to maintain additional state and break with a value, see `fold`.
+    For a loop form that allows maintaining additional state and break with a value, see `fold`.

     Usage example:

+        :::scopes
         # print numbers from 0 to 9, skipping number 5
         for i in (range 100)
             if (i == 10)